aelzenaar/ncea-notes/README.md

 ### Scholarship
  * Aristophanes: [practice questions](Scholarship%20Classics/aristophanes%20questions.odt) and [timeline](Scholarship%20Classics/aristophanes%20timeline.odt).

-In progress: exam advice, homeworks for Alexander.
+**In progress:** exam advice, homeworks for Alexander.
 Final plan is to have a full reading course written.

 ## Other in progress
 I hope to begin work on specific notes for scholarship physics at some point in 2018.
 I tend to like the ESA study guide for chemistry so currently have no notes planned (except perhaps for scholarship, but I do not feel that I know the material well enough to write that any time soon).
+I am taking a course in spectroscopy next semester so I may write more detailed notes for that topic.

 Level 1 maths notes would also be nice but I am not sure that I am the right person to write them!